 Standardized field sheets should be filled out for each confirmed NPS site.
-See Appendices for detailed guidance on filling out the sections of the form.
+See Appendix B for detailed guidance on filling out the sections of the form.
+Digital survey forms are created using ESRI Survey123 or similar software and contain the same information as paper forms.
 Each site location is described (road name, house #, tax map #, nearest utility pole #).
 This allows the site to be located by technical staff if needed.
-Additionally, GPS location data is collected using a handheld GPS unit.
-Site location data is recorded after at least 4 satellites have been acquired by the GPS unit, and GPS location data will include a measure of GPS error.
-Measurements are made in either UTM Zone 19 (Universal Transverse Mercator) coordinates or latitude/longitude using either NAD 83 or WGS84 datum.
-UTM coordinates are preferred if DEP plans to do GIS mapping of identified sites using ArcMap or ArcInfo software.
-Latitude/longitude are preferred if mapping is done using Google Earth or Google Map.
+Additionally, GPS location data are collected as described in 'Guidance on Filling out Lake Watershed Survey Field Forms' (Appendix B).

 The GPS units are provided by DEP and technical resource groups (e.g. SWCDs, consultants) who provide technical leadership for the survey or local volunteers.
+Volunteers or technical leaders may also download and use apps to collect GPS data.
 The DEP and other resource agencies are responsible for ensuring that the units are properly operating and set to the correct coordinate system.
-The survey form provides the correct number of digits to help reveal errors with system settings (see {Figure 2) stream survey form below).
+The survey form provides the correct number of digits to help reveal errors with system settings (see Appendix A. Lake Survey Form and Appendix C Stream Survey Form).
+Digital forms allow users to select their exact location using an interactive map, and the form automatically records the error associated with the measurement.
 The measurement error or accuracy should also be filled in on the form.